 Selecting a data center or colocation provider is a big decision for your business.
 After all, you'll be housing your mission-critical infrastructure within someone else's facility.
-Before you make a selection there are a number of criteria you should take into account.
-This list isn't intended to be the definitive list of questions for every business, but it's a good starting point.
+There are a number of criteria you should take into account before you make a selection.
+This seven we have here are not intended to be the definitive list of requirements for every business, but they are a good starting point.

 Find out the availability of additional space, power and connectivity.
 Don't hinder your business by choosing a provider that can't scale with you over time.

 How fast do you need your infrastructure up and running?
 How quickly do you think you'll need a new cross connect or additional rack space in the future?
 Most businesses want their new space set up as quickly and efficiently as possible.
-Deployment efficiency can be difficult quantify into a specific stat or number, but make sure your potential vendors clearly communicate timelines to you.
+Deployment efficiency can be difficult to quantify as a specific stat or number, but make sure your potential vendors clearly communicate timelines to you.

 Director of Sales Engineering

 Kyle is the Director of Sales Engineering and has been in the data center industry for more than 15 years.Read more from this author